-Very recently completed, this attractive barn conversion offers peaceful rural living with the benefit of easy access to a well-equipped nearby village.
-Having been successfully and imaginatively converted from a derelict building, the property is ready for immediate occupation.
+Recently completed, this attractive barn conversion offers peaceful rural living with easy access to the thriving nearby village of Lanivet.Imaginatively converted from a derelict building, the property is ready for immediate occupation.

-The property has a very large open plan living area.
-Exposed beams in the vaulted ceilings add both character and a sense of space.
+The property has a very large open plan living space.
+Exposed beams and vaulted ceilings add both character and a sense of space.
 To one side, the kitchen has a range of matching white cabinetry with a "chopping board" style work surface.
 There is a built-in fridge/freezer, dishwasher and an electric oven and hob with a stainless steel extractor fan above.

-At the other end of the room is a seating area with sufficient room for a pair of couches.
-A small glazed door leads out to the garden from here.
+At the other end of the room is a seating area with plenty of room for two sofas.
+A glazed door leads out to the garden from here.

-Between both the kitchen and sitting room areas there is sufficient space for a table and chairs.
+Between both the kitchen and sitting room areas there is space for a dining table and chairs.

-A couple of steps lead up from the living area to an inner hall giving access to a pair of good sized double bedrooms, one with an en-suite shower room, the other with an en-suite bathroom.
+A couple of steps lead up from the living area to an inner hall giving access to two good sized double bedrooms, one with an en-suite shower room, the other with an en-suite bathroom.
 Additionally there is a cloakroom.

 GROUNDS & GARDEN